lihuilinCS/SNA-course-project-Ismigul-Huilin/plots/usage.md

 Becasue the graph datasets are too huge, and they cannot be upload in Github. </br>

 Here, we made an exmaple, and post our plot codes.

+But we upload all plots we have ploted.